Last updated on September 23rd, 2024 at 07:53 am

 The emphasis is on fitting in and maintaining harmony rather than standing out or asserting individuality.

-No matter your inclination or opinion as an individual, you must conform to what the society wants.
+No matter your inclination or opinion as an individual, you must conform to what society wants.

 6. Group Harmony

-Collectivist societies prioritise maintaining group harmony and unity.
+Collectivist societies value maintaining group harmony and unity.

 Group members willingly conform to social norms, and decisions are made collectively for the betterment of the group.